weaverryan/ioMenuPlugin/README.markdown

       </li>
     </ul>

-If you are willing to define your menus in a yaml file, you can do so by create a navigation.yml in your app config folder:
+If you will, you can define your menus in a yaml file!

+Simply create a navigation.yml in your app config folder.
+It has a fluent interface!

     #the main menu
     adminMenu: